DigitalTwin/steam-turbine-tutorial/README.md

 ![alt tag](https://cdn2.geready.com/digital/sites/default/files/D_Power_Gen_industrial_impact.jpg)

 ### Digital Twin Starter Kit - a Working Example of a Digital Twin
-In the documentation folder are several MSWord documents that can be followed to walk you through building your digital twin of a steam turbine.
-The documents and the suggested order of reading are listed below.
+In the documentation folder are several Markdown documents that can be followed to walk you through building your digital twin of a steam turbine.
+The documents and the suggested order of reading are listed and linked below.

 - [Introduction.md](documentation/Introduction.md)
 - [Getting Started.md](documentation/Getting Started.md)